 Hot Tip: Fly American often?
 See our in-depth article on the best credit cards for frequent AA flyers to help you maximize your points as well as benefits such as lounge access, priority boarding, and more!

 Main Cabin Extra

-Located in prime areas of the main cabin, Main Cabin Extra seats receive 3-6 inches of additional legroom.
+Located in prime areas of the main cabin, Main Cabin Extra seats receive 3 to 6 inches of additional legroom.
 These seats are in the bulkhead, the first few rows of the plane, or in exit rows.
 In addition to extra legroom, Main Cabin Extra customers receive free alcoholic beverages.

 Preferred seats don’t receive any extra legroom, but they are in better locations of the Main Cabin that are closer to the front of the plane, allowing you to access your seat quicker when boarding and exit more quickly when getting off.

 Standard Main Cabin seats are located throughout the Main Cabin but are mostly concentrated in the rear.
 These seats have no additional amenities and only standard pitch and recline.